Managing Diabetes During the Holiday Season

 Dr. Ernesto Bernal-Mizrachi, endocrinologist and diabetes expert at the University of Miami Health System, cautions that while the results are provocative this study is small, and more research needs to be done.
 “Eating carbs last is fine, just don’t use it as an excuse for eating more carbs then you would normally,” he says.
 “The key is portion size.”

-Natalie Sinel-Rojas, a UHealth dietitian and certified diabetes educator, working at The Lennar Foundation Medical Center, adds that if you fill up with protein and veggies first, then that may lead to eating less carbs.
+Natalie Sinel-Rojas, a UHealth dietitian and diabetes educator working at The Lennar Foundation Medical Center, adds that if you fill up with protein and veggies first, then that may lead to eating less carbs.

 Plan for it.
 Ask yourself these questions before you go:

 - When will I be eating?
 Is this a different time than I normally eat?
 If so, you will probably need a snack.
 Bring one with you.
-Sinel-Rojas suggests trying a spoon full of everything.
+Sinel-Rojas suggests instead of having a full plate, try a spoon of different things.
 “However, if you love your grandma’s famous stuffing that you only get once or twice a year, then you may want to choose that carb and forego the rest,” she says.

 - How important is dessert?
 Some people would rather spend their carbs at the savory buffet instead of the dessert table, but sweet treats sure are hard to resist.
-If you want to enjoy a piece of pecan pie or a chocolate chip cookie bar, first decide what’s not going on your plate at dinner.
+If you want to enjoy a piece of pecan pie or a chocolate chip cookie bar for desert, first decide which carbs you can avoid at dinner.

 Test and Test Again.
-It can be hard to remember to check your levels during the holidays, but try to check it before you eat and two hours after.
+It can be hard to remember to check your levels during the holidays, but try to check it before you eat and two hours after or check your continuous glucose monitoring.
 Also check it if you begin to feel dizzy, shaky or otherwise unwell.